ihmeuw/vivarium/docs/source/concepts/model_specification/index.rst

 The :class:`ComponentConfigurationParser
 <vivarium.framework.components.parser.ComponentConfigurationParser>`
-is responsible for taking a list or hierarchical ``LayeredConfigTree`` of components derived from a model specification file and turning it into a list of instantiated component objects.
+is responsible for taking a list or hierarchical :class:`LayeredConfigTree <layered_config_tree.main.LayeredConfigTree>` of components derived from a model specification file and turning it into a list of instantiated component objects.

 The :meth:`get_components
 <vivarium.framework.components.parser.ComponentConfigurationParser.get_components>`
 method of the parser is used anytime a simulation is initialized from a model specification file.
 This method is responsible for the following three